qiningliu1/race-to-the-raft/STRING-REPRESENTATION.md

 The objective space `o` cannot be occupied by a cat and as such is never represented by a capital letter.

 For example:
-The following string represents the board below:
+The following string represents the newBoard below:
 Note that the newlines are a vital part of the string.
-Each line of text represents a row on the board.
+Each line of text represents a row on the newBoard.
 ```
 "fffffffffrrfffffff
  fffffffffrRfffffff